Pierre Neuville: Biggest cashes

 As one of the WSOP 2015 November Nine, he was guaranteed at least 9th place prize money of $1,001,020.
 Despite entering the Final Table 4th in chips, he exited in 7th Place after being knocked out by Joe McKeehen.
 Neuville received $1,203,293 for his efforts.

-Poker Rankings
+Poker rankings

-As of 2015 Pierre Neuville has amassed more than $3,300,000 in live poker tournament earnings and ranks 2nd in the Belgian all-time money list.
+As of 2024, Neuville has amassed more than $4,900,000 in live poker tournament earnings and ranks fourth in the Belgian all-time money list.
 He holds a world record for qualifying online for EPT Main Events 23 consecutive times.
 Neuville also tops the all time Belgium ranking by number of live cashes.